 You will lose access to IPTV on June 1, 2019.
 No action is required on your part and access cannot be extended unless you will be continuing as a Yale student.

-You will maintain access to SIS as long as you have access to your NetID and Multi-Factor Authentication.
+You will maintain access to SIS as long as you have access to your NetID.
 For questions about access to any specific item with SIS, such as transcripts, mailing address, diplomas, or commencement information, contact your school or department’s registrar.

 You will lose access to check out Bass Media Equipment on May 21, 2019.
 Graduated students should not plan to check out or continue Bass Media reservations past May 21.
 Any such reservations will be subject to immediate recall.
-If you will be temporarily employed by Yale or earning Yale course credits during Summer 2019, you may request a 90-day extension by emailing firstname.lastname@example.org with your NetID, summer affiliation, and end date.
+If you will be temporarily employed by Yale or earning Yale course credits during Summer 2019, you may request an extension to your equipment borrowing privileges by emailing firstname.lastname@example.org with your NetID, summer affiliation, and end date.

 You will lose standard library borrowing privileges and access to resources such as Orbis on May 31, 2019.
 You may request, in person, a 90-day extension at the library services desk in Sterling Memorial Library.
 Alumni are also eligible for Alumni borrowing privileges for a fee.
 For information about other library resources see the Yale Library website.

-You will lose access to Workday on November 14, 2019.
+You will lose access to Workday in November 2019.
 You should plan on receiving your final W-2 tax form via mail.
-Please make sure your address in SIS and Workday are up-to-date, as that is where your W-2 will be sent.
+Please make sure your address in SIS and Workday are up-to-date, as that address is where your W-2 will be sent.